 My best images of the 2017 apparition were obtained on 25 July 2017, almost six weeks after opposition.
 Saturn is large enough that, like Jupiter, it is worth attempting to image whenever it is visible in a dark sky.

 The 2018 opposition of Saturn will be on 27 June 2018.
 You should get reasonably good views for two months on either side of the formal opposition.
 New images will be posted as they are acquired.
+Like last year, the planet will be low in terms of maximum elevation and the rings will be well-displayed.

 The Hogsback 2018 Florida Expedition